 5. The extent to which the agency has encouraged input from the public before adopting its rules and the extent to which it has informed the public as to its actions and the expected impact on the public.

-6. The extent to which the agency has been able to investigate and resolve complaints that are within its jurisdiction.
+6. The extent to which the agency has been able to investigate and resolve complaints that are within its jurisdiction and the ability of the agency to timely investigate and resolve complaints within its jurisdiction.

 7. The extent to which the attorney general or any other applicable agency of state government has the authority to prosecute actions under the enabling legislation.